 - 1/3 cup minced fresh cilantro

-- 2. In a small bowl, whisk flour and milk until smooth.
-Whisk into the pan.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
-Add chicken and cilantro; heat through.
-Yield: 9 servings (2-1/4 quarts).
+- 3. In a small bowl, whisk flour and milk until smooth; stir into soup.
+Bring to a boil; cook and stir 2 minutes or until thickened.
+Stir in chicken and cilantro; heat through.
+Yield: 8 servings (2 quarts).

 1 cup equals 229 calories, 4 g fat (2 g saturated fat), 45 mg cholesterol, 582 mg sodium, 28 g carbohydrate, 3 g fiber, 22 g protein.
 Diabetic Exchanges: 2 starch, 2 lean meat.

 Reviews for Curried Chicken Corn Chowder